HandsOnDataViz/book/docs/HandsOnDataViz.md

 rather than apples to oranges.

 Finally, you do *not* always need to normalize your data, because sometimes its format already does this for you.
-Unlike *counts* or raw numbers, most *measured variables* do not need normalization because they already appear on a common scale.
+Unlike raw numbers or simple counts, most *measured variables* do not need normalization because they already appear on a common scale.
 One example of a measured variable is *median age*, the age of the “middle” person in a population, when sorted from youngest to oldest.
 Since we know that humans live anywhere between 0 and 120 years or so, we can directly compare the median age among different populations.
-Similarly, another measured variable is *median income*, if measured in the same currency, because this offers a common scale that allows direct comparisons across different populations.
+Similarly, another measured variable is *median income*, if measured in the same currency and in the same time period, because this offers a common scale that allows direct comparisons across different populations.

 Now that you have a better sense of why, when, and how to normalize data, the next section will warn you to watch out for biased comparisons